Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Results

-Our results highlight both the strengths and limitations of mock data challenge.
+Our results highlight both the strengths and limitations of our mock data challenge.
 On the positive side, our approach shows that just a handful of golden and silver sirens are enough to place tight constraints on $H_0$.
-For example, in the HLI\# configuration, all it takes is 25 events to achieve a $H_0$ measurement that is good to a few-percent.
-However, the results also shows that when we limit our mock data challenge to a single region of space -- the COSMOS field -- we become susceptible to biases from the field's large-scale structure.
+For example, in the HLI\# configuration, all it takes is 25 events to achieve a $H_0$ measurement that is good to a few percent.
+However, the results also show that when we limit our mock data challenge to a single region of space -- the COSMOS field -- the posteriors undergo much larger statistical fluctuations due to the field's large-scale structure.
 In Figure\,~\ref{fig:evolution}, we illustrate this by showing 1-year, 2-year, and 3-year results based on the galaxies of COSMOS and SHELA .
 COSMOS contains a prominent galaxy overdensity at $z\sim0.13$, and a less pronounced one at $z\sim0.18$, violating the assumption of cosmological homogeneity.
-Because our simulated events span a range of redshifts, they are affected by the large number of possible hosts in these structures, leading to a bias that fluctuates as additional events are accumulated.
+Because our simulated events span a range of redshifts, they are affected by the large number of possible hosts in these structures differently, leading to persistent fluctuations as additional events are accumulated.
+The large statistical fluctuation stems from our specific mock simulation procedure.
+GW events were injected following a Madau-Dickinson SFR history rather than being assigned directly to galaxies within the catalog.
+This choice was made to keep the GW population modeling independent of the specific galaxy realization used in the mock challenge.
+For a realistic observational campaign where GW sources are physically coupled to their host environments, LSS typically stabilizes the $H_0$ estimate by providing a consistent environmental prior \citep{Kalomenopoulos:2025qpt, VanWyngarden:2025ogy}.
 In contrast, the larger area of the SHELA field mitigates the systematic error introduced by cosmic variance, resulting in an unbiased inference that remains stable as the number of events increases.
-However due to its lower fill-factor, the uncertainty in $H_0$ derived from its analysis is significantly underestimated.
+However due to its lower fill-factor, the uncertainty in $H_0$ derived from its analysis is certainly underestimated.

 In a realistic scenario, each GW event will occur against a different galaxy field with a different redshift-distribution of potential host galaxies.
-Consequently, while the posterior of any single GW event may be affected by a field's large-scale structure, the biases from an ensemble of events distributed over different fields will average out.
-This underscore the importance of accumulating golden and silver dark sirens across multiple, widely separated sky regions to help mitigate the effect of field-specific clustering biases.
+Consequently, while the posterior of any single GW event may be affected by a field's large-scale structure, the statistical fluctuation from an ensemble of events distributed over different fields will average out.
+This underscore the importance of accumulating golden and silver dark sirens across multiple, widely separated sky regions to help mitigate the effect of field-specific clustering.

 Figure~\ref{fig:area_selected_galaxy} illustrates the relationship between the 90\% credible sky area ($\Delta \Omega_{90}$) and the number of galaxies enclosed within the corresponding credible volume for each event.
 In panel~(a), we consider all galaxies within the localization region.
 As expected, events with smaller sky localization areas contain significantly fewer candidate hosts.
 The COSMOS field is more densely populated than the SHELA field, so the number of potential hosts is larger, despite having the same GW sky area.
 This feature also explains the narrower $H_0$ posterior obtained with SHELA (see~Fig.\,~\ref{fig:H0posterior}).